ashwintr303/hpsc-utils/doc/README.md

 	$ make prof/PROFILE/run/PLATFORM

+You may also pass arguments to the launch script via `ARGS` variable.
+For example, to launch Qemu in the GDB debugger, and wait for attachment:

+	$ make prof/PROFILE/run/qemu ARGS="-S gdb"

 Invoking the above run target also invokes:
 * the incremental build of the profile -- so in edit-build-run development loop, after modifying source code, it is sufficient to